ChrisIT9/Females-Enraged-Bot-0024/README.md

 # Other stuff

 I'm using Priori Sans to draw the hook text on the canvas, however this is not included in the repository.
-To use it just install it as a system font or include it in the ".fonts" as a .ttf file.
+To use it just install it as a system font or include it in the ".fonts" folder as a .ttf file.